CAHPS Health Plan Survey

 Get the Health Plan Survey

 Download the Health Plan Survey 5.0 and Instructions (ZIP, 5.7 MB) to get the English and Spanish survey instruments in Word and PDF and guidance on administering the survey and using its results.
+Information in the guidance documents is based on the survey developers' extensive research into best practices in survey design and administration as well as analyses of data collected during the field testing of each instrument.
+AHRQ does not require the use of a specific methodology for sampling or survey administration.

 For quick access to the survey and recommended administration methods: